OneOfTheInfiniteMonkeys/MTDL/README.md

   </div>
 </div>

 The raw data is shown with a test data filter (in Orange).
+The (optional) filter configuration is selected to introduce minimal delay, exhibit good step response to (relatively) rapidly changing temperature data, have straight forward implementation and a response that is a good match for the experienced environment.
+The graphed data for Battery and Temperature were retreived from the published MQQT data streams (see MQQT below).

 ## MQQT
-Two <a rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/MQTT" target="_blank">MQQT <a> streams are published if suitable settings are applied to the 'secrets.py' file.
+Two <a rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/MQTT" target="_blank">MQQT</a> streams are published if suitable settings are applied to the 'secrets.py' file.
 The streams are Temperature and Voltage of the battery (or USB if powered from a USB port).

 See <a rel="noopener noreferrer" href="https://learn.adafruit.com/mqtt-in-circuitpython" target="_blank">here</a> for more information on MQQT.